speeduino/wiki.js/Secondary_Serial_IO_interface.md

 ### Retrieve realtime data

 To get Speeduino to send out the realtime data to your device connected on a Secondary Serial IO port you must send either an "A", an "n" or an "r" to it.
+An 'A' will retreive a simple set of data whereas an 'n' will retreive an enhanced set of realtime data.
+An 'r' will retrieve specific data starting at a selected position in the list for x number of bytes.

 -   **Send an "A"**

 If you send an "A" to the port it will reply with ,

  1. A "A" confirming the received instruction (sent as 0x41 in hex),
- 2. The port will then transmit the first 75 realtime data values from the list below.
+ 2. The port will then transmit the first 75 realtime data values from the list below(simple data set).

 The "A" command data set will not be changed or expanded upon and is maintained for legacy devices.
-Designers of new devices are recommended to use the newer "n" command to enable use of any additonal realtime data available beyond the orignal 75 This command supports.
+Designers of new devices are recommended to use the newer "n" command to enable use of any additonal enhanced realtime data available beyond the orignal 75 This command supports.

 -   **Send an "n"**

 If you send an "n" to the Serial port it will reply with,
   1. A "n" confirming the received instruction (sent as 0x6E in hex (110 in DEC) ).
   2. A single hex byte ,this value is the type of "n" command about to be sent.
 In this case the value is 0x32 in Hex.
   3. A single hex byte , this value is the number of data bytes the port will be transmitting next as part ofthe command.
-At the time of writing (23/02/2020) this is 0x4B (75 dec)
+At the time of writing (09/07/2021) this is 0x77 (119 dec)
  4. The port will now transmit the realtime data.

 -   **Send an "r"**